destinyls/Invasive-fishes/README.md

 # Invasive-fishes

-A VLM-based detection pipeline for invasive fishes.
+A vision-based Perception system for invasive fishes.